Bronze Axe Hoard

 The current A494 follows a route across which has been used for thousands of years.
 In 1989 a metal detectorist discovered a group of Bronze Age axes in an area of rough ground on Hafod Moor.
 The finder and the landowner donated the finds to the County Council.
 The group consisted of four tanged axes known as palstaves; two later socketed axes and a bronze bi-valve (two piece) mould.
 They are dated to around 900-700 BC.
-The reasons for the burial are unknown but it is thought it could have been a Trader’s or Founder’s hoard where objects are buried for trading or being melted down at a later date.
-Further details here
+The reasons for the burial are unknown.
+Such objects were often buried or thrown into lakes as ritualistic offerings, but it could alternatively have been a Trader’s or Founder’s hoard where objects are buried for trading or being melted down at a later date.
+Further details here.

-Little remains of the village's industrial history; the worked-out Cambrian limestone quarry was once owned by Lever Brothers of Port Sunlight, manufacturers of VIM, a scouring powder made from the silicaceous sandstone quarried here, which was ideal for the purpose.
+Little remains of the village's industrial history.
+Along with the neighbouring Loggerheads, it was a centre of lead mining (Cadole was originally "Cat Hole" - a lead mining shaft).
+The worked-out Cambrian limestone quarry was once owned by Lever Brothers of Port Sunlight, manufacturers of VIM, a scouring powder made from the silicaceous sandstone quarried here, which was ideal for the purpose.
 Lever's took over the Cambrian Works and Quarry in 1905 and stayed for half a century.

 Like many villages of the early 20th century, Gwernymynydd had a local benefactor, the Waln family of Fron Hall.
 Mold Hospital was given by them, some of its modern equipment, including it is thought, an operating table.